 Steps to Complete the Process

 Begin by choosing the type of Power of Attorney that suits the principal’s needs, such as Durable or Medical.
 Decide whether to grant broad or limited authority.
-Complete the Texas POA form, filling in personal details of both principal and agent, and specifying powers granted.
+Complete the Texas POA form, fill in the personal details of both principal and agent and specify the powers granted.
 The principal must sign the document in the presence of either a notary public or two adult witnesses, ensuring it complies with Texas law.
 Store the signed document in a safe location and provide copies to relevant parties, such as financial institutions or healthcare providers.

 Legal Considerations and Responsibilities